NIMH Clinical Trials Funding Opportunity Announcements - Applicant FAQs

 - 17. Is data sharing encouraged?
 When are investigators expected to share the data?

 Yes.
 NIMH will strongly encourage investigators to share raw, de-identified, individual-level data at the time of their regular progress reports.
-Program staff will work with the principal investigators to establish an appropriate data sharing plan and timeline for data to be available to the public prior to grant award.
+Program staff will work with the principal investigators to establish an appropriate data sharing plan and timeline for making data available to the public prior to grant award.
 The NIMH is developing a process for managing these data when the data become available.
+More information about NIMH expectations regarding the sharing of clinical trials data can be found in Guide Notice NOT-MH-14-105 .

 - 18. Is a recruitment plan required?
 Will the NIMH monitor progress of the trial?
 What are the consequences for failing to meet the recruitment goals?